Lilyfield Road corridor.

 A major resheeting of the road in 2015 should have been the opportunity to mark bike lanes or improve intersections for cyclists, even after a detailed plan was drawn up with support from City of Sydney Council and an agreement was, we thought, made at a meeting with RMS and bike groups.

-Another attempt at agreeing on improvements will be made at a meeting on 25 February, 2017, between IWBC and RMS/TfNSW.
+Another attempt at agreeing on improvements was made at a meeting on 25 February, 2017, between IWBC, CoS and RMS/TfNSW.
+This also failed.

 See a photo collection on Google of cycling on Pyrmont Bridge Road.